Codes for the Z-channel: Capacity of stochastic Z-channels

-For symmetric (a.k.a.\ bitflip) errors and erasures, it happens that the capacity of binary symmetric channels and binary erasure channels coincide with the respective list-decoding capacity (under adversarial errors).
+For symmetric errors and erasures, it happens that the {capacities} of binary symmetric channels and binary erasure channels coincide with the respective list-decoding {capacities} (under adversarial errors).
 Comparing the expressions of $C(w,\tau)$ and $C_{\mathrm{LD}}(w,\tau)$, we see that this is no longer true for Z-channels.